hot-meal/javascript-best-practices/README.md

 A function produces a side effect if it does anything other than take a value in and return another value or values (a pure function).

+It makes your code less predictable.

-An example of a side effect would be writing to a file, changing a global variable, or modifying something outside of your app such as the browser title.
+Example of a side effects include writing to a file, changing a global variable, or modifying something outside of your app such as the browser title.

-You might need to have side effects at times, like having to write to a file.
-You should try to centralise where you are doing this.
-Avoid having multiple functions and classes that write to a file.
-Have only one that that does it.

-The purpose of this is to avoid common mistakes such as sharing state between objects, using mutable data types that can be written to by anything.
-It will make your code less predictable.

 **Bad:**